afshindini/Python-Library-Template/README.md

 To use the code do as following:
 - Install cookiecutter from [here](https://pypi.org/project/cookiecutter/).
 - run `cookiecutter git@gitlab.com:advian-oss/python-lib_template.git`.
-- Enter project name (better to be ib format of python-NAME).
+- Enter project name (better to be in format of python-NAME).
 - Enter package name (The default will be based on the project name).
 - Enter short description for the project.
 - Enter version (Better to keep the default one).